 Physical Health Problems

 Teen addictions can bring about a long list of health problems.
-These include frequent illness, unusual lethargy, slurred speech, runny nose, nose bleeds, spots and sores near the mouth, and dramatic weight changes either way.
+These include frequent mental illness, unusual lethargy, slurred speech, runny nose, nose bleeds, spots and sores near the mouth, and dramatic and sudden weight loss or changes either way.
 You might notice that they are often sweating and even having seizures and vomiting.
 The lack of coordination can lead to many skin abrasions.

-Other health effects include sleeping difficulties, appetite changes, excessive thirst for marijuana users, especially headaches, shakes, and accidents.
+Other health effects include sleeping difficulties, appetite changes, excessive weight gain, thirst for marijuana users, withdrawal symptoms especially headaches, shakes, and accidents.

 Other Signs to Watch Out for